go-vikunja/vikunja/docs/content/doc/setup/install-backend.md

 ## Docker

-(Note: this assumes some familarity with docker)
+(Note: this assumes some familiarity with docker)

 Usage with docker is pretty straightforward: